 - It is recommended for you not to run over the movable things that are placed on your way of travel

-- When you are driving your forklift down or up a grade with the excess of 10 percent, you need to drive a loaded truck that comes up with a load upgrade.
+- When you drive your forklift down or up a grade with an excess of 10 percent, you need to drive a loaded truck that comes up with a load upgrade.

-- When you are driving your forklift incline or up or down, make sure that you will drive it slowly.
+- When you drive your forklift incline or up or down, make sure that you will drive it slowly.

-- If you are going to turn your forklift, make sure that you will slow down and smoothly turn the steering wheel to your desired direction.
-Keep in mind that turning the steering wheel must be in the sweeping motion.
+- If you will turn your forklift, make sure that you will slow down and smoothly turn the steering wheel in your desired direction.
+Keep in mind that turning the steering wheel must be in a sweeping motion.

-- Make sure that you will slow down and sound the horn of your forklift if you are going to cross some locations and aisles where your view might be obstructed.
+- Ensure that you will slow down and sound the horn of your forklift if you are going to cross some locations and aisles where your view might be obstructed.

 - If the load that your forklift carries might obstruct your front view, make use of the trailing in traveling your load.

-- Slow you driving when you are crossing on a slippery and wet floor.
+- Slow your driving when you are crossing on a slippery and wet floor.

-- Make sure that you will drive your forklift at its speed that will enable you to stop when needed safely
+- Ensure that you will drive your forklift at its speed that will enable you to stop when needed safely.

 - Look to the entire travel direction and maintain a clearer view to avoid hazards and undesirable accidents.